ATO Tax Rates for Crypto & Bitcoin 2024

 All this to say, it’s important you understand your crypto tax rate, as well as calculate and report your crypto taxes to ATO.
 We're covering all you need to know about crypto tax rates in our guide, including ATO tax rates 2024, how to calculate capital gains and the tax you'll pay, and how a Capital Gains tax calculator like Koinly can help.

-Before we start, find out how crypto is taxed in our Australia Crypto Tax Guide 2023.
+Before we start, find out how crypto is taxed in our Australia Crypto Tax Guide 2024.

-ATO crypto tax rates 2021 - 2022
+ATO crypto tax rates 2024

 There is no specific ATO crypto tax rate - instead, your crypto is taxed as either a capital gain or income, and the tax rates are based on the Income Tax rate brackets.
 If you've made a short-term capital gain or income, you'll pay the same rate of tax as you would on regular income.
 Meanwhile, if you've made a long-term capital gain, you'll get a 50% Capital Gains Tax discount.
-Here are the Income Tax rate brackets for the previous financial year:
+Here are the Income Tax rate brackets for the current (and previous) financial year:

 ATO Income Tax rate brackets 2023 - 2024